-How do I set up a hard drive and partition in Windows?
+How to set up a hard drive and partition in Windows

 Unlike earlier versions of Windows, such as Windows 98, the fdisk command is no longer used to set up partitions.
-If you've installed a new hard disk drive on a computer that is running Windows or want to change the partitions, use the Windows Disk Management tool.
+If you've installed a new hard drive on a computer that's running Windows and want to change its partitions or divide the disk, use the Windows Disk Management tool.
 However, if you still prefer a command line interface to set up drives, you can use the diskpart command.

-To set up a new hard drive and partitions in Windows, you must have administrative rights or be part of the backup operators group and follow the steps below.
+To set up a new hard drive or partitions in Windows, you must have administrative rights.

 Windows XP and 2000

-- The Windows Disk Management should resemble what is shown in the above picture and display all drives detected by Windows, including any disks that have not yet been set up.
-Any disks not yet set up will be shown as Not Initialized and Unallocated.
+- The Windows Disk Management tool should look similar to the image above.
+Any disks not yet set up are shown as Not Initialized and Unallocated.

 Drive letter or Path - Each drive or partition in Windows can be assigned an available drive letter.
 Most Windows users prefer this setting.
-However, versions of Windows which support NTFS can also mount a drive to a folder on an existing drive.
-If you plan on using the drive to store only a specific type of file, such as pictures, music, or programs, this can be especially useful.
+However, versions of Windows that support NTFS can also mount a drive to a folder on an existing drive.
+If you plan on using the drive to store only a specific type of file, such as pictures, music, or programs, this is especially useful.

-Format - Finally, the format of the drive specifies the type of file system you want to use on the computer.
+Format - The format of the drive specifies the type of file system you want to use on the computer.
 For most users, we highly recommend leaving it at the default NTFS file system.
-Other options may include FAT32 or exFAT depending on your version of Windows.
+Other options may include FAT32 or exFAT, depending on your version of Windows.